 Athena, goddess of wisdom, strategy and skill

-Most of the time, she is depicted as a fully grown woman in combat armor, wearing a crested helm and holding a shield in one hand and a spear in the other.
-Sometimes, she is depicted with an owl on her shoulder, as her symbol and a sacred animal.
+Most of the time, she was depicted as a bright-eyed woman in combat armor, wearing a helm and holding a shield, the famous aegis given to her by Zeus, in one hand and a spear in the other.
+At times, she was also depicted with an owl on her shoulder, as her symbol and a sacred animal that was under her protection.

 Birth of Athena